Riyasawant/Riya_Sawant_Portfolio/README.md

 ### Analyzing healthcare cost using HMO Data
 Design a healthcare cost prediction system using R for performing data analysis for understanding data depth, data cleaning to deal with missing values, feature engineering to obtain relevant features and built ML model- SVM, decision tree, Random Forest, KNN on the HMO data.

+### Dome Shift Scheduling using Azure and Power Apps
+Designed and implemented a centralized Azure SQL Database to store and manage shift scheduling data, enabling real-time updates, reducing scheduling conflicts by 25%, and ensuring data consistency across teams.
+Developed a user-friendly Power Apps interface, allowing team members to easily view, update, and manage schedules, automating manual processes and reducing intervention time , enhancing user accessibility and productivity.
+Integrated the solution with Power BI dashboards, visualizing key metrics such as resource utilization, shift adherence, and scheduling efficiency, empowering management with data-driven decision-making to improve operational performance.

+### Customer Retention using Machine Learning
+Developed a predictive model for donor churn using machine learning techniques (Random Forest, XGBoost, Logistic Regression), achieving 92% accuracy by addressing class imbalance with SMOTE and optimizing features with PCA.
+Performed comprehensive data preprocessing for 10,000+ donor records, including cleaning, handling outliers, imputing missing values, and encoding categorical variables using Python to improve data quality and reliability.
+Conducted exploratory data analysis (EDA) using Matplotlib and seaborn, identifying patterns in donation frequency, amount, and engagement metrics, driving targeted donor retention strategies.

+### Credit Card Transaction Analysis and Customer Insights Dashboard
+Analyzed 10,000+ rows of customer and transaction data across two datasets, achieving a 20% improvement in data accuracy through thorough cleaning and transformation using SQL, Power Query, and DAX.
+Developed two Power BI dashboards with 15+ visualizations and 5 KPIs, enabling stakeholders to track revenue and identify trends in customer behavior, card usage, and geographic performance.
+Optimized data modeling processes, reducing query processing time and providing actionable insights highlighting high-performing customer segments, leading to improved data-driven decision efficiency for target audience strategies.

 ## Publications
 1. Psychological Analysis Using Social Media Data, International Journal for Research in Applied Science & Engineering Technology